 About

-Justine Hill is a artist who builds custom non-rectangular substrates to create an extreme figure-ground relationship between the painting and the wall.
-Hill is influenced by artists such as Lee Bontecou, Mary Beth Edelson, Tischan Hsu, and Elizabeth Murray.
+Justine Hill is an artist who builds custom non-rectangular substrates to create an extreme figure-ground relationship between the painting and the wall.
+Hill is influenced by artists such as Lee Bontecou, Mary Beth Edelson, Tishan Hsu, and Elizabeth Murray.
 Hill’s paintings have recently taken the form of sun-scapes, lunar-scapes, and robots, her paintings collage many disparate themes ranging from cyborgs and science fiction, to the 1970s Pattern and Decoration Art Movement.